Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-upload/prepare.md

 - `learnware.yaml`: learnware configuration file.
 - `__init__.py`: methods for using the model.
-- `stat.json`: the statistic specification of the learnware.
+- `stat.json`: the statistical specification of the learnware.
 Its filename can be customized and recorded in learnware.yaml.
 - `environment.yaml` or `requirements.txt`: specifies the environment for the model.

 When creating these four files, you need to use the `learnware` Python package.
 You can find specific installation instructions here: [Installation Guide](/en/overview/installation).

-To facilitate the construction of learnware, we provide a [learnware template](http://www.lamda.nju.edu.cn/learnware/static/learnware-template.zip) that you can use as a basis for building your own learnware.
+To facilitate the construction of a learnware, we provide a [learnware template](http://www.lamda.nju.edu.cn/learnware/static/learnware-template.zip) that you can use as a basis for building your own learnware.

 Next, we will provide detailed explanations for the content of these four files.